 ☐ the Buyer ☐ the Seller ☐ both Parties bearing their own expenses.

 IX.
-Possession: Possession of the Property shall be given on [DATE] or earlier by mutual agreement (the “Possession”).
+Possession: Possession of the Property shall be given on [DATE], or earlier by mutual agreement (the “Possession”).
 Any extension to the Possession must be agreed upon in writing by the Buyer and Seller.

 X. Property Inspection: After a binding Purchase Agreement has been made, the Buyer shall hold the right to have the condition of the Property inspected by a person of their choosing.
 The inspection shall occur no later than [NUMBER] days after a Purchase Agreement has been made.